-In another article, we provide an overview of what WordPress plugins are all about and how you can use these to easily increase your website’s capabilities.
+In another article, we provide an overview of what plugins are all about and how you can use plugins to easily add new features to your web site without touching code.

 How To Update And Delete WordPress Plugins